 Yes.
 There are several requirements that must be met.
-The local model volunteer programs must:
+The volunteer local model must:

-Serve at least one of the three target populations (family caregivers; persons age 60 and older; adults with disabilities).
+Serve at least one of the three target populations (family caregivers, adults age 60 and older, adults with disabilities)

-Provided services in coordination with a family caregiver, if applicable.
+Provide assistance in coordination with a family caregiver, if applicable

-Recruit and train volunteers who are age 18 and older and pass a required criminal background check.
+Recruit and train volunteers age 18 and older who pass a required criminal background check

-Report regularly to us on outputs and outcomes through the use of reporting instruments that we will provide.
+Report regularly on outputs using reporting instruments that will be provided

 When will the grants be awarded?